 The monument was built above a necropolis, including the 815 bodies of revolutionaries killed during the Trois Glorieuses and the 1848 Revolution.

 The July Column is visible from many vantage points in Paris: from the Sacré-Cœur in Montmartre, the Père Lachaise cemetery, the towers of Notre-Dame, the Montparnasse Tower or the Institut du Monde Arabe:

 On the site of the square, Emperor Napoleon Bonaparte wished to edify a curious counterpart to the Arc de Triomphe: the Bastille Elephant.
-This project was never completed and only the circular base of the fountain has remained today.
+This project was never completed; only the fountain’s circular base remains today.

-Interestingly an exact replica of the monument was raised in Mexico City in 1910: the Columna de la Independencia.
+Interestingly a replica of the monument was raised in Mexico City in 1910: the Columna de la Independencia.